EvoEsports/EvoSC-sharp-documentation/docs/development/modules/themes/usage.md

 ```

 ## Customizing the Theme
-EvoSC# provides to ways to customizing the theme, from the user or developer view.
+EvoSC# provides two ways to customizing the theme, from a user or developer perspective.
 For developers creating new custom themes, we recommend to check out the section on [Creating Themes](./creating-themes.md).

 For users, let's talk about the config file.